cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Features
  * Mostly open text fields
+ * Timeframe as date range
+ * Reassuring language
  * Examples and prompts
+ * Clues about the suspect and evidence combined
- * Categorizing impact
+ * Asking about the impact of the scam
- * Uses reassuring language
- * Next steps
+ * Contact information (name, email, postal code)
+ * Next steps, recommended links to get help, other reporting options

 ### Outcomes
 Testing the concept with library-goers, we learned about: